CSCfi/pebbles/doc/concepts.md

 ### Persistent user data

-- A persistent directory, storing data between environment session launches
+- A persistent directory, storing data between application session launches
-- Available in the environment session in a directory configured by Workspace manager
+- Available in the application session in a directory configured by Workspace manager
 - Is tied to a workspace
 - Has lifetime tied to a Workspace